azat-co/practicalnode/chapter10/chapter10.md

 You might wonder what to do in the event of these uncaught exceptions (the `server.notify.error()` method).
 It depends.
 Typically, at a minimum, we want them to be recorded, most likely in the logs.
 For this purpose, later we'll cover a more advanced alternative to `console.log`—the Winston library (<https://github.com/flatiron/winston>).

 At a maximum, you can implement text message alerts effortlessly using the Twilio API (<http://www.twilio.com>).
-The following is an example in which helpers can send [HipChat](https://www.hipchat.com) (<https://www.hipchat.com>) messages via their REST API and send an e-mail containing an error stack:
+The following is an example in which helpers can send [HipChat](https://www.hipchat.com) (<https://www.hipchat.com>) messages via their REST API and send an email containing an error stack:

 ```js
   const sendHipChatMessage = (message, callback) => {